vidarrio/DD2525/lab3/Report.md

 - **Normalized message timings**:
     - Pros: Makes it difficult for an attacker to determine the timing of messages and the location of users.
     - Cons: Can introduce latency in message delivery and may affect user experience.
 Additionally, it may not be as effective against more sophisticated attacks that can still analyze the timing patterns.

+## Contributions
+We worked through pair programming.
+We both worked on looking for the solutions on our own computers and shared what we found.